CloudCannon/Academy/_posts/2017-02-06-introduction-to-jekyll-layouts.md

     link: https://github.com/CloudCannon/bakery-store/tree/layouts
 type: Video
 set: basics
-set_order: 8
+set_order: 9
 icon: layout
 ---
 ## Introduction

-Most websites typically have a header and footer which remain similar across all the pages.
+Most websites typically have a header and footer which remains similar across all pages.
 If you compare this `index.html` file:

 {% raw %}
 ~~~html